ShaelinB/470/Project 2 - Alternative Controller/README.md

 If it wasn't flipped it now tells Unity that it was flipped along with the voltage.
 Once the voltage passes the reset threshold it allows a flip to be registered again.
 This is to prevent the sensor detecting flips back to back.
+In Unity it starts by spawning a pancake and setting values to the variables.
+Then it checks if you have less than 3 bad reviews.
+If you have less the game continues, otherwise you're fired and the game is over.
+When the game continues, it reads the data from the Arduino and sees if a flip occured.
+If it did it checks when you flipped the pancake and if it's the first or second flip.
+It changes the sprite and sets the state using the PancakeState enum.
+If it's the second flip it then calculates the score and updates the text on screen.
+If you run the timer down to 0 that side is automatically overcooked.
+It calculates the score by adding the states together.
+If you have 1 or more it's a good review otherwise it's bad.
+This allows the player to have one side of their pancake under or over cooked if the other side is perfect.
+Once a pancake is cooked it then spawns a new pancake.
+This cycle continues until you recieve 3 bad reviews.

 <img src="Code 1.png" alt="Code 1" width = 500>
 <img src="Code 2.png" alt="Code 2" width = 500>